 But one day, in the midst of organizing his already hyperorganized life, Victor discovers a series of index cards covered in Sara's handwriting.
 They chronicle the major "changes in direction" of their marriage, written as part of a brief fling with couples counseling.
 Sara's version of their great love story is markedly different from his own, which, for the eminent memory specialist, is a startling revelation.
 Victor is forced to reevaluate and relive each moment of their marriage, never knowing is the revisions will hurt or hearten.
 Meanwhile, as Victor's faith in memory itself unravels, so too does his precisely balanced support network, a group of strong women-from his lab assistant to Aunt Betsy, doddering doyenne of the island-that had, so far, allowed him to avoid grieving.

-NPR: "A stunning debut...
+National Public Radio (Best Books of the Year): "A stunning debut...
 You Lost Me There is, finally, a wise book, the kind that eludes many authors twice Baldwin's age...
 Profound, affecting, and true.”

-New York Times Book Review (Editors' Choice): “In fiction as in life, you can’t save people from themselves.
+The New York Times Book Review (Editors' Choice): “In fiction as in life, you can’t save people from themselves.
 Although that never keeps anyone from trying, as Rosecrans Baldwin’s amiable first novel demonstrates.”

-Washington Post: "Baldwin’s prose is wise and nimble, clever without being self-conscious, true to the myriad voices of his characters."
+The Washington Post: "Baldwin’s prose is wise and nimble, clever without being self-conscious, true to the myriad voices of his characters."

 The Daily Beast: “A masterful study of love, loss, and self-discovery… Baldwin has truly found his footing in this book.”

-New York Observer: “In showing just how complicated memory can be, Baldwin elegantly explores how even the most analytic of minds can be flummoxed by human emotion.”
+The New York Observer: “In showing just how complicated memory can be, Baldwin elegantly explores how even the most analytic of minds can be flummoxed by human emotion.”

-Onion A.V.
-Club: “Neuroscientist, know thy brain!”
+The Onion A.V.
+Club: “Neuroscientist, know thy brain!

 The Los Angeles Times: “A mature look at relationships and memory.”